Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Set initial viewpoint/README.md

 ## How to use the sample

-When the sample loads, note the map is opened at the initial view point that is set to it.
+When the sample loads, note the map is opened at the initial viewpoint that is set to it.

 ## How it works